Birthstone information

 Please don’t try this at home, but historically wearing amethyst was believed to prevent a person becoming drunk… Until the 19th century discovery of amethyst in Brazil they were as expensive as rubies and emeralds.

-A beautiful stone with an interesting history and a lovely selection to choose from!
+A beautiful stone with an interesting history & a lovely selection to choose from!

 March - Aquamarine